mangalaman93/simcon/README.md

 Output
 ------
-The `mdp` algorithm prints vm to pm mapping in all the phases with the actions required to be undertaken to reach from one state to next consecutive state
+Each algorithm prints vm to pm mapping in all the phases with the actions required to be undertaken to reach from one state to next consecutive state

 How to Run